For content creators, half the battle is developing well‑edited content that closely meets your target audience's interests.

 People are generally more likely to believe a personal recommendation over anything they see online.
 This means that earned media can be the most credible form of content distribution.
 In many cases, it's a key factor in turning interest into sales.

 Unfortunately, brands cannot control earned media.
-They can only nurture the conditions to encourage word of mouth.
+They can only nurture the conditions that lead to it.

 Because of this, earned media is hard to measure or scale.
 It can also be negative, as when angry customers and website visitors air their complaints about a brand.